madmann91/fu/doc/syntax.md

 # Syntax

-The syntax of Fu is divided in 5 categories: types, declarations, expressions, patterns, and statements.
+The syntax of Fu is divided in 5 main categories: types, declarations, expressions, patterns, and statements.
 The grammar is given in the following sections, assuming that the following terminals are the result of lexing: